kagehana/seoul/readme.md

     end
 })

--- notify the user
+-- notify the user with a default lifespan of 4.5s seoul:notify('Interface loaded!')
-seoul:notify('Interface loaded!')

 -- optionally, you can pass a duration for the notification seoul:notify({
-    name = ''
+    msg      = 'Interface loaded!', -- notification's message duration = 3.5                  -- notification's lifespan
+})
 ```

 ## **Advanced Usage**